 Fresh snake gourds can be found easily in tropical countries.
-Otherwise, look them up at the Indian or Asian grocery stores.
+Otherwise, look them up at Indian or Asian grocery stores.

 Slicing the snake gourd at a thickness of about 4 mm will ensure that each slice will be fried evenly.
 Thick slices may result in sogginess.

 When it comes to frying, the temperature of the oil is important.
 If the oil is not hot enough, the slices of snake gourd and its batter may be soaking up the oil instead of turning crispy.
 To ensure the correct temperature, heat the oil at medium heat.
 Then, using a good old pair of wooden chopsticks, dip them into the oil.
-Bubbles will appear at the sides of the wooden chopsticks.
+Bubbles will appear around the tips of the wooden chopsticks.
 This indicates that the oil is hot enough.

 Allow the slices of snake gourd to slowly fry in the oil.
-Do not over crowd the pan and or increase the heat thinking that a higher heat would cook the slices of snake gourd quicker.
+Do not over crowd the pan or increase the heat thinking that a higher heat would cook the slices of snake gourd quicker.
 This will result in the batter being browned while the inside is still uncooked.

 Fried snake gourd fritters can be prepared in advance.
 It is best to store them in an air-tight container and consume them within 1 week for the best flavours and freshness.